Barrett's Esophagus

 Treatment

 The cells that have already been damaged cannot be changed.
-The goal of treatment is to stop the disease from damaging more cells.
+The goal of treatment is to stop the disease from hurting more cells.
 Choices are:

-- Medicine to prevent stomach acid from damaging the esophagus, such as proton pump inhibitors (PPIs)
+• Medicine to keep stomach acid from hurting the esophagus, such as proton pump inhibitors (PPIs)

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.